-In November 2014, the Company entered into a licensing and collaboration agreement with Merck, or the Merck Agreement, to develop, manufacture and commercialize rVSV-EBOV (V920), an Ebola vaccine the Company licensed from the Public Health Agency of Canada, or PHAC.
-Under the terms of the Merck Agreement, the Company granted Merck an exclusive, royalty-bearing license to rVSV-EBOV (V920) and related technology.
-Accordingly, the accounting for the transaction commenced in the fourth quarter of 2014.
-Under the Merck Agreement, the Company received a \$30.0 million non-refundable, upfront payment in December 2014, and a one-time \$20.0 million non-refundable milestone payment in February 2015 upon the initiation of the pivotal clinical trial using the current rVSV-EBOV (V920) vaccine product as one arm of the trial.
-In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-EBOV (V920) license agreement product sales and escalating royalties on potential commercial sales by Merck of products other than current products within the Company's patent rights ranging from low to high single digit, on increasing levels of annual net sales worldwide.
-Merck will lead the development of rVSV-EBOV (V920) and any other rVSV-based viral hemorrhagic fever vaccine product candidates in order to create a marketable product safe for human use.
+In November 2014, the Company entered into a licensing and collaboration agreement with Merck, or the Merck Agreement, to develop, manufacture and commercialize rVSV-ZEBOV GP, an Ebola vaccine the Company licensed from the Public Health Agency of Canada, or PHAC.
+Under the terms of the Merck Agreement, the Company granted Merck an exclusive, royalty bearing license to rVSV-ZEBOV GP and related technology.
+Under the Merck Agreement, the Company received a \$30.0 million non-refundable, upfront payment in December 2014, and a one-time \$20.0 million non-refundable milestone payment in February 2015 upon the initiation of the pivotal clinical trial using the current rVSV-ZEBOV GP vaccine product as one arm of the trial.
+In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-ZEBOV GP license agreement product sales and escalating royalties on potential commercial sales by Merck of products other than current products within the Company's patent rights ranging from low to high single digit, on increasing levels of annual net sales worldwide.
+Merck will lead the development of rVSV-ZEBOV GP and any other rVSV-based viral hemorrhagic fever vaccine product candidates in order to create a marketable product safe for human use.

-For the six months ended June 30, 2015 the Company recognized revenue under the Merck Agreement of \$20.0 million associated with the one-time non-refundable milestone payment.
+For the three and six months ended June 30, 2016, the Company recognized license and collaboration revenues of \$0 and \$561,000, respectively, for the reimbursement of costs not covered under government contracts.
+For the six months ended June 30, 2015, the Company recognized license and collaboration revenue under the Merck Agreement of \$20.0 million associated with the one-time non-refundable milestone payment.
 For the three and six months ended June 30, 2015, the Company recognized revenues of \$36,000 and \$134,000, respectively, associated with the remaining deliverables.
-In accordance with the Company's continuing performance obligations, \$98,000 of the \$30.0 million upfront payment is being deferred and recognized in future years.
+In accordance with the Company's continuing performance obligations, \$51,000 of the \$30.0 million upfront payment remains deferred as of June 30, 2016 and will be recognized in future periods.
 The upfront payment provides no general right of return for any non-contingent deliverable, and no portion of any revenue recognized is refundable.